garfix/nli-go/doc/what-have-i-learned.md

 - direct references ("the car") vs indirect references (referring to an entity that can be deduced) ("related objects", NLU1, p346)
 - it may refer to NP's but also to VP's and S's.

+A discourse entity may be

+- unbound: a boy (E1: null)
+- bound by one database entry, or entries in multiple databases (E1: 13, 211)
+- refer to another entity ("it", E1: E2)

 ## Parsing multiple sentences

 An old problem of a parser is that it can only parse one sentence at a time.
 Sometimes people enter two or more sentences on the same line, however.
 How can we solve this?